-Communicating with a smile, listening, trying to speaking or even sometime cooing is included in the communication or the language skill development.
+Communicating with a smile, listening, trying to speak, or even sometimes cooing is included in the communication or language skill development.
 The more you talk to your child the better the communication and language skills will be.

-Cognitive means is to relate.
-Relating and solving problems, thinking and exploring, reasoning, and figuring out things are all examples of cognitive skills.
+Cognitive means to relate.
+Relating and solving problems, thinking and exploring, and reasoning, and figuring out things are all examples of cognitive skills.

-Social skills are to interact with other, to respond.
-We are social beings and so social skills are a very important part of development which was hampered to a very big extend during the Covid times.
+Social skills are to interact with others, and to respond.
+We are social beings and so social skills are a very important part of development which was hampered to a very big extent during the Covid times.

 The following are the milestones your baby will achieve between 0-1 months:

 - The suckling reflex is active and the child will start sucking if the breast or the bottle nipple is touched on the child’s palate (roof of the mouth).

 - Root reflex is when the baby’s face is touched the child will move the neck towards the side the face is touched.